ryanatkn/crawl-dressup/README.md

 This project was originally infinitely wider in scope, but all it does now is let you play dressup using [Dungeon Crawl Stone Soup](https://github.com/crawl/crawl) assets.
-The followup will be [Gro Garden](https://github.com/gro-garden/gro-garden) once [Gro](https://github.com/gro-garden/gro) is more mature.

-The code uses experimental codegen that became Gro, and the views are a special kind of mess, so don't try to learn from them.
+The code uses experimental codegen and the views are a special kind of mess, so don't try to learn from them.

 ## diy